-Employing a range of methods to control and manage squirrels on your property, ACE Pest Management is here to meet all your needs.
-Using only approved squirrel control and management methods, we can offer excellent squirrel control and management services to protect your property or woodland.
+ACE provide effective squirrel control solutions for woodland owners & home owners in Devon.
+Squirrel control can be challenging, especially in woodland environments where squirrels are causing damage to trees and wildlife threatening the future of the woodland.
+Employing a range of approved methods to control and manage grey squirrels on your property, ACE Pest Management are here to meet all your needs.
+Using only approved humane squirrel control and management methods, we can offer effective squirrel control and management services to protect your property or woodland.

 Grey Squirrel Facts

 Introduced from the USA between 1876 - 1929

 The Grey Squirrel is a member of the Rodent family

 Squirrels are diurnal - Active during the day

 The Grey Squirrel naturally favours deciduous and mixed woodlands & is now common place in gardens, hedgerows and parks, typically anywhere with trees.
 Squirrels will also venture into conifer woodlands to feed on the seed bearing cones that these woodlands produce.